akihiro-inui/aoai-realtime-multi-assistants/README.md

 This repo contains a node sample application that uses AOAI Realtime Audio endpoint.
 See more detail about the SDK at [AOAI Realtime Audio SDK](https://github.com/Azure-Samples/aoai-realtime-audio-sdk)

-This sample switches multiple assistants (system prompt + tools set) seamlessly depending on your intent.
+This sample switches general agent and Car AI Agent (registered as tool in general agent for seemless switching)

 ## Scenario

-You can ask about mobile service, such as
+You can ask general inqueires
 - Weather
-- Mobile phone billing
-- Mobile phoen current plan
-- Mobile phone options
-- Consulation on usage
+-
-- Mobile phoe store related question, etc.

 You can find the assistant definitions at [assistants.ts](./src//assistants.ts).
 See all tools set for each assistant to understand what each assistant can do, or modify as you need.